The Hungry Bites

 This Greek beef stew may be at its best when served with orzo pasta, but if you have something against pasta you can serve it without it – though it will not be a Youvetsi anymore.

-Fluffy rice, French fries, or homemade mashed potatoes with Parmesan cheese also work very well and get extra tasty when covered by the rich, fragrant tomato sauce.
+Fluffy long grain rice (cooked in a pot), French fries, or homemade mashed potatoes with Parmesan cheese also work very well and get extra tasty when covered by the rich, fragrant tomato sauce.
 However, I have to say that for me, orzo pasta and beef stew are meant to be (served) together!

 Orzo pasta will need enough water to cook, and when you take the casserole out of the oven it will seem that it needs some more time to bake.
 But if you let it rest for 20 minutes on your counter, the pasta will have the chance to cook completely and remain with enough moisture and a thick sauce.